gauravjot/graphite-md-server/content/2_Writing_your_First_Doc.md

 ---
 title: Writing your First Doc
 date: 2024-03-29
-description:
+description: Let's get you started with writing your first doc!
+This page will help you understand the layout and adding content such as images, links, and codeblocks to your docs.
 next: 3_Deploying_Planum/1_Deploying_Static.html
 prev: 1_Getting_Started.html
 ---

-Now, let's get you started for writing your first doc!

-If you are unsure about where to make your file or how to name one, **check the [Getting Started](/1_Getting_Started.html#creating-docs-and-folders) page** first.
+If you are unsure about where to make your file or how to name one, check the [Getting Started](/1_Getting_Started.html#creating-docs-and-folders) page first.

 ## Layout